Mom's old fashioned elderberry pie recipe is easy as pie to make. Sorry about the pun folks, but you'll love these awesome homemade fruit pies.

 Wash and drain the berries.
 Stir sugar well into fruit and turn into a pie pan lined with crust.
 Sprinkle a little flour over the filling to absorb juice, and cover with an upper crust.
 Bake for 40 minutes (450°F for 15 minutes; 425°F for 25 minutes).
 Serve cold with a little sugar sifted over top.

-Elderberries are easily preserved for making pies in winter or for table dessert:
+Elderberries are easily preserved for making pies in winter or for spreading on fresh bread or scones for a quick-and-easy table dessert.

 Wash selected elderberries in cold water and drain in colander.
 Pack the berries in sterilized jars.
 Fill with hot syrup (1/4 cup of sugar to 1 cup of water).
 Steam until tender with jar tops loosely covered.
 Fill jars with boiling syrup, apply rubber rings, and seal.